developer-zebra/developer-zebra-site/src/devicetrackercloud/3-0/guide/setup/index.md

 ## Create StageNow Profiles

 This section provides procedures to create StageNow Installation and Configuration profiles.
-StageNow version 4.2 or higher is required.
+StageNow version 4.2 or higher is required if automatically bypassing the overlay permission for Check-out.
 See [Zebra downloads](https://www.zebra.com/us/en/support-downloads/software/utilities/stagenow.html) and [StageNow](/stagenow/latest/about/) for the install file and more information.

 ### Create StageNow Installation Profile